 Step 1 – Taking Algenate Negative Impression

-Mix the powder algenate with water to produce a stiff, gooey mixture.
+Mix the powder alginate with water to produce a stiff, gooey mixture.
 Place in the dental tray you intend to use first.
 Be sure to mix enough to completely fill the tray.

 Insert the tray in your mouth.
-You may have to push aside your lips with fingers in order to get the tray completely in position.
+You may have to push aside your lips with your fingers in order to get the tray completely in position.
 Push the tray over your teeth to ensure a good impression.

 Hold the tray in place for about 30-seconds or until the mixture hardens.
 Carefully and slowly pull the tray off of your teeth.
 This will be your negative mold.

 Step 2 – Creating A Positive Mold

-Carefully brush a small amount of butter into the algenate negative.
+Carefully brush a small amount of butter into the alginate negative.
 Build a small dam around the entire mold so that when you add plaster it can fill the mold completely.

 Mix up some Plaster of Paris with water into a thin but smooth paste.
 Carefully pour the plaster mixture into the negative mold stirring with a toothpick to remove air bubbles as you go.

 Let the plaster set, which may take just over an hour.
 Once it has set, carefully remove your dam and then remove the negative mold from the dental tray.